Grammy Nominated Black Eyed Peas In Concert at DePauw April 17

 Ever since they were a fledgling group in the environs of Los Angeles, the Black Eyed Peas have flaunted a passionate, energetic hip-hop spirit people have always been drawn to.
 They've earned fans worldwide with their inventive approach to hip-hop music, inspiring people with loose rhymes, and a positive spirit and funkafied vibe.
 The Peas' latest album Elephunk contains the hit single Where Is the Love, which in December won a Billboard Music Award as mainstream top 40 track of the year.
 At this month's Grammy Awards, Black Eyed Peas were nominated for record of the year, best rap/sung collaboration, and best engineered album.

-The Black Eyed Peas are comprised of will.i.am, apl.de.ap, Taboo and newcomer Fergie.
+The Black Eyed Peas are will.i.am, apl.de.ap, Taboo and newcomer Fergie.
 Pop Matters.com's Terry Sawyers called Elephunk "one of the essential hip-hop records of the year," adding, "their flow has an electrifying tactility to it, like someone tapping out the track with their hands on your body.
 The undergirding backgrounds themselves are marvels of complexity, lush with beats built on a variety of musical slants and instruments...
 The organizing principle of this band seems to be that you have a good time and that no one gets hurt in the process.
 If Elephunk doesn't move you, if you don't end up with a massive grin slapped across your face, if you don't heed the built-in dance demands, then check your pockets; there should be a receipt for your soul in there somewhere."Back